jspoh/flappy_circle/README.md

 # flappy_circle

-flappy bird but its a circle
+Basic flappy bird game but it's a circle instead of a bird.
+I realised that I could use PySimpleGUI's popups in a pygame window, pretty cool.

+May add more walls to show up on the screen at once soon.